vacilyok/Andersen-course/1_Day/README.md

 ## About me
 ______

 1. My name is Vasiliy
 2. I from Rostov-on-Don
-3. I work as a programmer and system. administrator
+3. I work as a programmer and system administrator.

 ## I'm interested in the course because